rinatkhaziev/wp-frontend-uploader/readme.txt

 1. 'title' => Headline that will be displayed before the form
 1. 'class' => HTML class of the form, defaults to 'validate'.
 If you want your form being validated - do not remove validate class
 1. 'category' => ID of category the post should be attached (only in post or post+image mode).
 The category should be whitelisted in the settings
-1. 'success_page' => URL to redirect on successful submission
+1. 'success_page' => URL to redirect on successful submission, defaults to the URL where the form is being displayed
 1. 'form_layout' => There are three different modes: post, post_image, image.
 Default is image
 1. 'post_id' => ID of the post the image should be attached to.
 Defaults to current post id
 1. 'post_type' => Any registered whitelisted post type.
 Defaults to 'post'.
 Works only in post and post+image modes.